Differentiability of non-archimedean volumes and non-archimedean Monge-Amp\`ere equations (with an appendix by Robert Lazarsfeld): Introduction

 Given two continuous metrics $\metr_1, \metr_2$ on $L^{\an}$, we define $\vol(L,\metr_1, \metr_2)$ similarly as in \eqref{eq na volumes intro}.
 However, since fields such as $\C((t))$ are not locally compact, we use the length of the virtual $K^\circ$-module $\Hhat(X,L,\metr_1)/\Hhat(X,L,\metr_2)$ instead of the quotient of the Haar measures (for details see \S \ref{subsection non-archimedean volume}).

 In Theorem \ref{cor3 energy} we prove a non-archimedean analogue of \cite[Thm.~A]{BB10}: \begin{theointro} If $\| \ \|_1, \| \ \|_2$ are two continuous semipositive metrics on $L^{\an}$, then

 \end{theointro} {From the proof of this equation} we deduce that for continuous semipositive metrics the limsup in the definition of $\vol(L,\| \ \|_1, \| \ \|_2) $ is actually a limit.
-S. Boucksom and D. Eriksson told us that they have a proof of Theorem \ref{theo energy intro} using different methods.
+S.~Boucksom and D.~Eriksson told us that they have a proof of Theorem \ref{theo energy intro} using different methods\footnote{{See now \cite[Theorem 8.5]{boucksom-eriksson2018} which holds for any non-archimedean field $K$ under the additional assumptions that $X$ is smooth and $L$ is ample.}}.
 Our proof is based on a study of non-archimedean volumes and on the results of Section \ref{section asymptotic}.

 Our main result (following from Theorem \ref{corollary differentiability 3}) is the \emph{differentiability of the non-archimedean volume} over any discretely valued complete field $K$: \begin{theointro} Let $\| \ \|$ be a continuous semipositive metric on $L^{\an}$ and $f\colon X^{\an} \to \R$ a continuous function.
 Then if we consider everything fixed except $\varepsilon \in \R $, one has